any027/TicTacToe/README.md

 # TicTacToe
-A console Tic Tac Toe game made for an interview conded in Python.
+A console Tic Tac Toe game made for an interview coded in Python.

-This game currently only supports the USER to go first, and the computer will ONLY do random moves.
-I will be researching into making a BETTER ai computer and BETTER implementation.
+Currently supports going first or going second, but the computer is still a random player.
+Considering researching to make an unbeatable AI.

+To play, simply have both files in a directory and run python TicTacToe.py

-Alpha Version.
+Beta  Version.